scaleoutsystems/fedn/README.rst

 -  **ML-framework agnostic**.
 A black-box client-side design lets data scientists implement use-cases using their framework of choice.

 -  **Minimal server-side complexity for the end-user**.
 Running a proper distributed FL deployment is hard.
-With FEDn Studio we seek to handle all server-side complexity and provide both a A UI and a Python API to help users manage FL experiments and track metrics in real time.
+With FEDn Studio we seek to handle all server-side complexity and provide both a UI and a Python API to help users manage FL experiments and track metrics in real time.

 -  **Secure by design.** FL clients do not need to open any ingress ports.
 Industry-standard communication protocols (gRPC) and token-based authentication and RBAC (Jason Web Tokens) provides flexible integration in a range of production environments.